Home > How to Tips

 Written by

-Sometimes, you may need to move files such as images, documents, video, and audio from the external hard drive to your Mac for quick access, editing, backing up to iCloud Drive, etc. Whether you want to copy or move files from the external hard drive to Mac, you are covered in this post.
+Sometimes, you may need to move files such as images, documents, video, and audio from the external hard drive to your Mac for quick access, editing, uploading to iCloud Drive, even backing up the whole external drive on Mac, etc. Whether you want to copy or move files from the external hard drive to Mac, you are covered in this post.

 Share to help others transfer files from external hard drive to Mac!